StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ## Uninstall

-To uninstall the AAD StackPack, simply press the uninstall button.
+To uninstall the AAD StackPack, simply press the UNINSTALL button.
 No other actions need to be taken.

 ## Release Notes